nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/monitoring-and-maintenance/hotfixes-installation-notes-for-nuxeo-platform-lts-2017.md

 ### S3 Configurable Digest

-The digest algorithm to use to compute a unique key when storing blobs in S3, can now be configured in `nuxeo.conf`:
+The digest algorithm to compute a unique key when storing blobs in S3, can now be configured in `nuxeo.conf`:

 ```
 nuxeo.s3storage.digest=SHA-256
 ```